 1. Provides Students With the Skills They Need to Navigate Today’s Digital World

-Although some teachers and institutions may be hesitant to use technology in their curriculum, the truth is that the word we live in today is a digital one.
+Some teachers and institutions may be hesitant to implement educational technology in their curriculum.
+But the truth is that the world we live in today is a digital one.
 As such, it is important that students learn how to use the technology they will rely on as they further their education and enter the workforce.
 By implementing educational technology in the classroom, you allow them to interact with the tools that will help them build their futures.

 2. Connects Students With Real-Time, Accessible Information

-The world around us is constantly undergoing change, but the information provided in textbooks is not actively being updated.
-The right educational technology allows students to access real-time information that can further build upon their current curriculum, something that would not be possible through the use of traditional teaching resources.
+The world around us constantly undergoes change.
+However, the information provided in textbooks is not updated actively at the same pace.
+The right educational technology allows students to access real-time information that can further build upon their current curriculum.
+This would not be possible through the use of traditional teaching resources.

 3. Automates Time-Consuming Processes for Teachers

 Educational technology isn’t only beneficial for your students but for your staff as well.
-Through various programs, teachers will be able to grade assignments with ease, analyze where students may be struggling, and gain access to data and performance metrics that can improve the way students learn.
+Through various programs, teachers will be able to grade assignments with ease.
+They can analyze where students may be struggling.
+And teachers will also gain access to data and performance metrics that can improve the way students learn.
 This helps foster an improved learning environment that is beneficial for all.

 4. Makes It Easier for Students and Teachers to Connect and Collaborate

-In-classroom engagement is easy as it is now, but allowing students to connect and collaborate on projects together outside of the classroom can be difficult (especially if there is no classroom environment available).
-Educational technology breaks down barriers and allows teachers and students to connect seamlessly and collaborate on school projects with ease, no matter the setting.
+In-classroom engagement is relatively easy as it is now.
+However, allowing students to connect and collaborate on projects together outside of the classroom can be difficult.
+(This is especially so if there is no classroom environment available).
+Educational technology can break down barriers.
+It can allow teachers and students to connect seamlessly and collaborate on school projects with ease, no matter the setting.

 5. Makes Learning More Fun and Engaging for All Students

-Technology can be far more engaging for students than the traditional pen and paper.
-Whether this means utilizing certain learning programs or creating tests that include embedded media, for example, choosing to create a technology-based learning environment may just be the catalyst for better learning.
+Technology can be far more engaging for students than traditional pen and paper.
+You can use technology to utilize certain learning programs.
+You can also create tests that include embedded media.
+For example, choosing to create a technology-based learning environment may just be the catalyst for better learning.

 6. Eliminates Costs of Running a Traditional Classroom

 Pens, paper, and other classroom supplies come out of the school’s budget (and sometimes the budget of individual teachers).
-While there is an initial investment in the technology being purchased, costs over time can be reduced by making the switch to digital learning and eliminating physical goods.
+You have to make a large initial investment in the technology that you purchase.
+But you can balance these costs over time by making the switch to digital learning and eliminating physical goods.

 Disadvantages of Using Technology in the Classroom